drduh/macOS-Security-and-Privacy-Guide/README.md

 Step 4: Come up with ways to mitigate the threats

 Now is when you decide the best way to counter each threat.
 You might avoid writing passwords down on paper so your roommate can't find them or you might encrypt the drive on your computer so a thief can't get data from it.
-You'll need to think about the capabilities of each threat: for example, a common thief will generally be stopped by drive encryption even with a weak password, while a high-resource adversary will have access to advanced computers that can crack weak passwords easily.

 Step 5: Implement your plan